im-machakata/codels-sms-php/.github/README.md

 To send the same message to multiple recipients, you can pass an array of phone numbers or a comma-separated string of phone numbers, and an array of messages either indexed by phone number, or by index.
 Passing a string will result in all the users receiving the same message.

+> **NB**: A sender id is required when sending multiple messages and an exception will be thrown if one is not provided.

 **Using an array:**
 ```php
 $phoneNumbers = ['263771000001', '263772000002', '263773000003'];